Munazaa/GEOS-Timelapse-geemap/README.md

   <h2>Getting Started</h2>

-  <p>To get started, simply clone this repository and open the Jupyter Notebook files in your preferred environment.
+  <p>To get started, simply open the Jupyter Notebook files in your preferred environment.
 Make sure to install the necessary dependencies, including geemap and its dependencies, to run the code successfully.</p>

-  <h2>Contributions</h2>

-  <p>Contributions to this project are welcome!
-If you have any suggestions, bug fixes, or new features to add, please feel free to submit a pull request or open an issue on GitHub.</p>

 </body>
 </html>